jh1993/Bugfixes/README.txt

 - When a unit teleport swaps with another unit, the second unit's movement is now properly treated as a teleport.
 - The combat log now only reports the actual amount healed, without including any overhealing.
 - Minion Regeneration can no longer potentially skip over some units if some units die while it's healing.
+- Reincarnation now removes non-passive buffs right before the unit respawns, instead of at the time of the unit's death.
+This means the unit retains all of its buffs while it's dead, which may matter for some effects.
+- A unit will now walk toward its next closest target if there is no path to its closest target.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.